 - White wine – the alcohol will all cook away, leaving only the flavour of the wine.
 If you don’t want to use wine you could substitute with 2 tablespoons of lemon juice and extra stock.

-- Stock cube – dissolved in 1 and half cups of boiling water.
+- Stock cube – dissolved in 1 and a half cups of boiling water.
 You can use either a chicken or a vegetable stock cube.
 If you have fresh chicken stock you could use that instead.

 - Parmesan cheese – finely grated.